rqlite/rqlite/README.md

 ## Performance
 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
 In fact performance is reduced somewhat due to the network round-trips.

-Depending on your machine, individual INSERT performance could be anything from 1 operation per second to more than 100 operations per second.
+Depending on your machine and network, individual INSERT performance could be anything from 1 operation per second to more than 100 operations per second.
 However, by using transactions, throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way SQLite works.
 So for high throughput, execute as many operations as possible within a single transaction.

 ### In-memory databases
 By default rqlite uses an [in-memory SQLite database](https://www.sqlite.org/inmemorydb.html) to maximise performance.
 In this mode no actual SQLite file is created and the entire database is stored in memory.
 If you wish rqlite to use an actual file-based SQLite database, pass `-ondisk` to rqlite on start-up.